 Since legalized segregation in the 1860s to a belated and reluctant enforcement of desegregation in the 1980s, divisions by race and class in St. Louis have led to intergenerational poverty, the decline of our historic communities, and a vast disparity in educational outcomes between students growing up in different zip codes.

-Today, the average ACT score at Sumner High School—the oldest historically black high school west of the Mississippi—is a 14.
-Just 10 miles away in the wealthier district of Clayton, the average score at the public high school is 26.
+Today, students at Sumner High School—the oldest historically black high school west of the Mississippi—are prepared to earn an average of 14 on the ACT.
+Just 10 miles away in the wealthier district of Clayton, students are prepared to earn an average score of 26.

 Teach For America is part of a community working to expand opportunity for the thousands of children growing up in poverty in St. Louis.
 Corps members and alumni are a source of talent and energy for our schools and city.
 Along with aligned organizations and local champions of educational equity, we are cultivating a landscape where change can take root and our city can once again prosper.